ManyaWadhwa/EvalAgent/README.md

 # EvalAgent

-EvalAgent is a framework designed to generate evaluation criteria from instructional web-documents.

-<img src="images/Eval_Agents_Overview.png" width="90%" height="75%">

-## Overview

 We propose **EvalAgent**, aimed at extracting evaluation criteria from instructional web documents.
 Our framework comprises several key components.
 At a high level, given a user promopt, we first generate search queries that can be easily answered using instructional web documents.
-After retrieving such documents, we generate answers for the the search queries.
-We then combine these answers to define our evaluation criteria.
+After retrieving such documents, we generate answers for the search queries.
+We then combine these answers to generate an evaluation criteria that is grounded in instructional documents.

+<img src="images/Eval_Agents_Overview.png" width="90%" height="75%">

+The figure above gives an overview of our framework.
+1. Step 1: Query Generation
+2. Step 2: Expert Web Retriever
+3. Step 3: Criteria Generator

 ## 🛠️ Installation
-To setup EvalAgent clone the repo and install the required dependencies
+To setup EvalAgent clone the repo and install the required dependencies ` pip install -r requirements.txt

-`
-pip install -r requirements.txt
 `